 Mr. Herzallah is one of the 'Irvine 11,' a group of students who were arrested and prosecuted for expressing their constitutionally protected rights of free speech and political dissent when they walked out of a speech given by Israeli Ambassador Michael Oren at UC Irvine in 2010.
 Mr. Herzallah was also one of six people arrested for protesting the appointment of David Friedman as US ambassador to Israel at a Senate Foreign Relations Committee hearing in February 2017.
 Mr. Herzallah has had articles published in various media outlets including the Orange County Register and Al Jazeera English.
 He has been featured on several media and radio interviews throughout the country and internationally.
 Mr. Herzallah studied Political Science and International Affairs at UC Riverside.

-She has 5+ years of political and grassroots advocacy as well as lobbying campaign experience.
+She has 5+ years of political and grassroots advocacy and lobbying campaign experience.
 This experience consists of being legislative staff, a lobbying intern working closely with the ACLU, and an organizer working with several different organizations and coalitions, providing her with extensive knowledge of all of the spaces contributing to policy-making and advocacy.

-Aside from her work, Ayah is completing her master's in International Human Rights at the Josef Korbel School of International Relations.
-Throughout her graduate experience, she has specialized in Palestinian rights and the dynamics of the ethnic cleansing of Palestine.
+Aside from her work, Ayah has completed her master's in International Human Rights at the Josef Korbel School of International Relations.
+Throughout her graduate experience, she specialized in Palestinian rights, resistance, and the dynamics of the ethnic cleansing of Palestine.
 She has completed an abundance of research and policy work on the issue.

 AMP National Board